pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/_index.md

 For more information about the specific differences and capabilities offered for the Pulumi Team, Enterprise and Business Critical editions, refer to the [pricing page](/pricing/).

-Explore the following sections to learn more about the features and benefits of using the Pulumi Service.
+Explore the following sections to learn more about the features and benefits of using the Pulumi Cloud.

 ## Accounts & Organizations